-In respect of Interconnectors under test, the TSOs are proposing that DOG and PUG values continue to be set to zero for 2017 (up to the end of the current SEM).
-Until such a time as the market design provides for an Interconnector test profile to be submitted, it would be unduly penal to allow DOG and PUG values to be applied in this case.
+In respect of Interconnectors under test, the TSOs are proposing that DOG and PUG values continue to be set to zero.
 This has been previously described in the TSOs' published paper SEM-12-001a5.

 4 Proposed values for Uninstructed Imbalances for the First Trading Year: AIP/SEM/07/430